rahulumrao/FormatTransformer/README.md

 # FormatTransformer

-**FormatTransformer** is a tool which center molecular structures within a periodic boundary condition (PBC) and convert XYZ structures to VASP (POSCAR) or Quantum Espresso (QE) Input files.
+**FormatTransformer** is a tool which move molecular structures (trajectory) within the periodic box and convert XYZ trajectories to VASP (POSCAR) or Quantum Espresso (QE) Input files.

 ## Installation